miki-hermann/mcp/README.md

 The prequel modules are

-    mcp-guess    (for guessing the structure of the input dataset), mcp-overview (overview of concept values and their percentage in dataset) mcp-sample   (choosing a representative sample of dataset determined by confidence interval, error bound, or cardinality) mcp-clean    (cleaning the dataset from outliers)
+    mcp-guess    (guessing the structure of the input dataset), mcp-overview (overview of concept values and their percentage in dataset) mcp-sample   (choosing a representative sample of dataset determined by confidence interval, error bound, or cardinality) mcp-clean    (cleaning the dataset from outliers)
-    mcp-split    (for splitting a dataset into a learning and checking part) mcp-trans    (for binarization of input dataset), and mcp-uniq     (for elimination of doubled data)
+    mcp-split    (splitting a dataset into a learning and checking part) mcp-trans    (binarization of input dataset)
+    mcp-uniq     (elimination of doubled data)

 The sequel modules are

-    mcp-check   (for checking the accuracy of the produced formula) mcp-predict (for prediction of values in test dataset) mcp-chk2tst (for transforming check files to test files) mc-mat2csv  (for transforming a matrix file to CSV file: spaces -> commas)
+    mcp-check   (checking the accuracy of the produced formula) mcp-predict (prediction of values in test dataset) mcp-chk2tst (transforming check files to test files) mc-mat2csv  (transforming a matrix file to CSV file: spaces -> commas)

 Additionally, the distribution contains the following files:

     README.md (this document),
-    LICENCE   (GNU General Public Licence v.3, under which this software is distributed), Makefile  (for the compilation and installation of the MCP system)
+    LICENCE   (GNU General Public Licence v.3, under which this software is distributed), Makefile  (compilation and installation of the MCP system)

 ## Compilation and Installation
 * [Outline of the distribution](#outline-of-the-distribution)